vjeffrey/mario-meets-inspec/README.md

 # Mario Meets InSpec

 ### Well hello there human!
-### So you wanna learn some InSpec, do ya?
+So you wanna learn some InSpec, do ya?
-### Sweeeet, let's get a vm and docker container up for testing.
+### Let's get a vm and docker container up for testing.

 Build the VM and Docker Container by running:
 ```
-cd playground && vagrant up && docker build -t mariomeetsinspec . && cd ..
+make start
 ```

 Set env var for vagrant key so you don't have to typey typey too much:
 ```
-export VM_KEY_PATH=./playground/.vagrant/machines/default/virtualbox/private_key
+export KEY=./playground/.vagrant/machines/default/virtualbox/private_key
 ```

 ## Step One: Get latest InSpec, via gem, cause that's how we roll
-#### You could actually get it via package, chefdk, and chef-client 13+
+#### You could actually get it via package, chefdk, and chef-client 13+, too.
+But this is easiest here and now in our friendly terminal.
 ```
 gem install inspec
 ```

 ## Step Two: Let's find out more about that node...
-#### Pro tip: You're gonna wanna be at the root of the repo for all these commands, to ensure the vm_key_path is correct
+#### Pro tip: You're gonna wanna be at the root of the repo for all these commands, to ensure the KEY path is correct
 ```
-inspec detect -i $VM_KEY_PATH -t ssh://vagrant@192.168.33.10
+inspec detect -i $KEY -t ssh://vagrant@192.168.33.10
 ```

 ## Step Three: Hmmmmm, now what do I want to test??
 Oh, I can use the InSpec shell to figure it out!
 ### What's InSpec shell, you say?
-It's a pry based REPL (Read–Eval–Print Loop) that can be used to quickly run InSpec controls and tests without having to write it to a file.
+It's a pry based Read–Eval–Print Loop that can be used to quickly run InSpec controls and tests without having to write it to a file.
 Its functionality is similar to chef shell.
 ```
-inspec shell -i $VM_KEY_PATH -t ssh://vagrant@192.168.33.10
+inspec shell -i $KEY -t ssh://vagrant@192.168.33.10
 help
 help resources
 help sshd_config